 Vintage quilts require a more delicate process of gently soaking in a bathtub of cool water on top of a large sheet.
 Fill the tub, soak the quilt and drain the water.
 Repeat until the water runs clear.
 Do not lift the quilt during this soaking and rinsing process.
 Allow the final rinse water to drain away and use the sheet to carry the wet quilt to a flat surface appropriate for air-drying your quilt – the sheet helps to safeguard the quilt during transport, and without it, the weight of the wet quilt can cause thread breakage or tearing of fragile fabrics and batting.

+Should I prewash my batting?
 The short answer is NO!
 Hobbs Bonded Fibers does not recommend pre-washing our battings.
 The battingsare designed to be used directly from the package and pre-washing, especially in a washing machine, is likely to ruin them.

+How do I remove creases or wrinkles caused by packaging?
+You can lightly spritz your Heirloom® battings with a little bit of water and toss them into a cool, no-heat dryer for a few minutes to release stubborn wrinkles.
 The one exception to this is our Heirloom Fusible 80/20.
 Because this batting has a water-soluble fusing medium sprayed on both sides of the batting, and it won’t fuse if it gets wet, this wrinkle-release trick can’t be used on this batting

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 Facebook sets this cookie to display advertisements when either on Facebook or on a digital platform powered by Facebook advertising after visiting the website.